wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/mzk/README.md

 There was already the ability to display one cover art image...
 Add the ability to display a cover with the same name as the mp3.
 Make the matrix/cover art selectable. and what do you get?

-I don't know but it is very geeky...
+I don't know.
+But it is very geeky...

 ## disclaimer
-this is a very crude software coded directly on the PicoCalc without cut n' paste and it includes two different programs in different coding standards.
+this is a very crude software coded directly on the PicoCalc which is initially based on two different programs in different coding standards.
 The result is very crude.

 Use at your own risk.

-but have fun.
+But have fun.